MJ-NCEPU/DiffJPEG/README.md

 # DiffJPEG
-# The image JPEG with pytorch,Support input of Batch.
+# The image JPEG with pytorch,Support input of Batch。
-# The specific information and code in *test.py*
+# The specific information and code in *test.py*。
+# The input image should be a square and its H and W should be a multiple of 8。
     arg.batch_size = 30
     #quality 可为int型或者Tensor list 型